Equities Analysts Offer Predictions for Sera Prognostics, Inc.’s Q1 2022 Earnings (NASDAQ:SERA)

-Sera Prognostics (NASDAQ:SERA – Get Rating) last released its earnings results on Tuesday, March 29th.
-The company reported ($0.41) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.29) by ($0.12).
+Sera Prognostics (NASDAQ:SERA – Get Rating) last issued its quarterly earnings results on Tuesday, March 29th.
+The company reported ($0.41) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.29) by ($0.12).

 Sera Prognostics, Inc, a health diagnostic company, discovers, develops, and commercializes biomarker tests for the early prediction of preterm birth risk and other complications of pregnancy.
 It develops PreTRM test, a blood-based biomarker test to predict the risk of spontaneous preterm birth in asymptomatic singleton pregnancies.